maxpalmer-pru/prudential-email-system/README.md

 ***This is a simple build system that we use to maintain and update code in support of email communication at Prudential.***

+## Usage

+Clone this repository using `gh repo clone maxpalmer-pru/prudential-email-system`

+Run `grunt` to assemble the various code snippets and layouts into the *dist* directory.

+***or***

+If you want to have the code snippets continously re-compile as you work on them, run `grunt watch` instead.
+This will watch all the SCSS, layout, and partials files for changes and rebuild on each save.

 ## Files you'll start with in this package

 `src/css:` This is compiled CSS that gets inserted into the layouts.
 You won't need to touch this.